 - Arginine, linoleic acid, linolenic acid, and oleic acid help soothe and moisturize skin.

 One of the best things about Beautycounter is how safe their products are (if you want to learn more about that read this post).
-The peel is formulated without synthetic fragrances, PEGs, or formaldehyde-based preservatives that may be found in other peels.
+The peel is formulated without synthetic fragrances, parabens, phthalates, PEGs, or formaldehyde-based preservatives that may be found in other peels.
 Many other peels on the market also use high levels of one or two resurfacing acids that may cause skin irritation.
 The Beautycounter peel uses a combination of both resurfacing acids and soothing acids to aid in cell turnover to improve skin texture while being gentle yet effective on the skin.

 Every ingredient used by Beautycounter goes through rigorous raw material screening and testing to ensure its safety.
 Beautycounter tests every batch of their products for contaminants to ensure they are safe, and all of their products are formulated with the most vulnerable populations in mind, meaning that they are safe for everyone, including women who are pregnant or breast feeding.